Incorporation documents

 Action by Written Consent of Sole Incorporator | Appoints the initial board of directors. |

-Bylaws | Defines the role of the board and officers, and company procedures like holding board meetings and approving shares.
+Bylaws | Defines the role of the board and officers, and company procedures such as holding board meetings and approving shares.
 Sets standard rules for corporate governance. |

-Certificate of Secretary re Bylaws | Confirms adoption of the company’s Bylaws.
+Certificate of Secretary of Bylaws | Confirms adoption of the company’s bylaws.
 Evidence your company has followed standard corporate procedures since incorporation. |

 Initial Action by the Board of Directors | Serves as your initial board meeting and approves issuance of founders’ shares.
 Describes standard company tasks like approving the Bylaws, electing officers, and setting your company’s fiscal year. |